WitnessAngel/witness-angel-cryptolib/docs/api/key_device.rst

 Key device
 =============

-This module detect usb devices and initialize key device.
+This module detects and initializes "key devices", typically USB keys which will store owner information and a set of asymmetric keys.

 .. autofunction:: wacryptolib.key_device.list_available_key_devices